nasa-jpl/explorer-1/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: 'Feature request'
+name: Feature request
 about: Request a new feature or suggest an idea for improving Explorer 1
 title: ''
-labels: 'enhancement', 'feature request'
+labels: enhancement, feature request
 assignees: ''
 ---